Why Choose Aberdeen?

 - We embed field-based teaching in many of our courses to ensure students develop practical skills, become familiar with case studies and a diversity of perspectives.

 - Our base in Old Aberdeen is set within the beautiful Cruickshank Botanic Gardens and incorporates our distinguished Zoology Museum.
-We enjoy state of the art facilities at Oceanlab and our Lighthouse Field Station and the support we gain from the Aberdeen Biodiversity Centre.
+We enjoy state of the art facilities at our Lighthouse Field Station and the support we gain from the Aberdeen Biodiversity Centre.

 Our programmes are trustworthy and successful